-- (1) However successful a particular region's development effort, the economic gap between it and its industrialised technological superiors continually widens.
+- 1) However successful a particular region's development effort, the economic gap between it and its industrialised technological superiors continually widens.
 'Progress', far from being the explicit arrival point of the development process, tends to recede as one advances.
 Even the poor are beginning to realise that they cannot catch up with the rich.
-In many cases they are no longer trying. - (2) High GNP and/or rates of industrial growth are precisely not progress for the developed regions any longer - apparently bringing more ills than we yet know how to cure....
-The poor may value the maintenance or increase of autonomy as much as they need material goods.
+In many cases they are no longer trying. - 2) High GNP and/or rates of industrial growth are precisely not progress for the developed regions any longer - apparently bringing more ills than we yet know how to cure.

 There are two crucial points to note in Wallman's remarks.
-First, the lack of 'ambition' among the poor, so frequently noted by some social scientists, may be a perfectly reasonable response to a set of circumstances in which 'they cannot catch up with the rich.'
-We shall return to consider this point in more detail in the next Chapter.
+First, the lack of 'ambition' among the poor, so frequently noted by some social scientists, may be a perfectly reasonable response to a set of circumstances in which 'they cannot catch up with the rich'.
+We shall return to consider this point in more detail in the next chapter.
 Secondly, while most people regard the acquisition of material goods as worthwhile, many might not welcome such gains if it meant they came at the expense of their personal independence and privacy.
 People's perceptions of development or progress are a complex mixture of these two objectives which do not necessarily lie easily with one another.
 Wallman (1977, p.
 14) gives us some idea of the tensions that arise:

-Most of us want to live better and to live the way we have always done; to participate and to remain separate; to keep up with the Joneses and to distinguish ourselves from them; to give our children more options than we have had and to see them choose as we would have chosen.
+Most of us want to live better and to live the way we have always done: to participate and to remain separate; to keep up with the Joneses and to distinguish ourselves from them; to give our children more options than we have had and to see them choose as we would have chosen.

-While the growth oriented economist may regard such a confusion of ideas as an absence of economic rationality, these are some of the thoughts people have which will influence, for example, the sort of response they will make to economic 'opportunity.'
+While the growth oriented economist may regard such a confusion of ideas as an absence of economic rationality, these are some of the thoughts people have which will influence, for example, the sort of response they will make to economic 'opportunity'.